Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Special exams of the bladder, colon, and rectum if cancer may have spread to these areas

 When your healthcare provider has the results of your tests, he or she will talk with you about the results and next steps.
 You may be referred to a gynecologic oncologist.
 This is a doctor who treats cancers in the female reproductive organs.
+Make sure you understand the results and what follow-up you need.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |